-- Any hole could have been drilled out by others but with so many grouped in the two middle listings for 1965, I would come to the conclusion that at least those two are original.
-But the most important part of this discussion is that they match from side to side.
+- □ The most important part of this discussion is that they match from side to side.
 Not everyone has a selection of venturi clusters, so adjusting the holes with the appropriate drill may be necessary.
-With ethanol infected gas I would think the richer mixture would be best. - ☐ When checking clusters, you should also straight edge them across the mounting surface as they can be warped.
+With ethanol infected gas I would think the richer mixture would be best. - □ When checking clusters, you should straight edge them across the mounting surface as they can be warped.
 Use a small drill or wire to check all four radial discharge nozzles for dirt and bugs.
-When you install the cluster make sure the main well insert (aluminum tube with holes) is flush some times they need to be tapped gently to seat them.
+When you install the cluster make sure the main well insert (aluminum tube with holes) is flush the tube may need to be tapped gently to seat it.
 Always use anti-seize on the two screws.